-Objective 10: To protect local historic and cultural buildings, sites and
+Buildings & Heritage To protect local historic and cultural buildings, sites and heritage Objective 10:

-Question 10.2 Detailed Timescale Impact
+Question 10.2 Detailed Timescale Impa act

-Score L M R Ν
+Score L М R Ν

 Will the DCAP be based on high-quality design that respects local character and enhances local distinctiveness while reducing the number of vacant buildings, through re-use as well as redevelopment? neutral long (>2015)

 Justification Mitigation Key Ref.
 In delivering the service set out in the DCAP there is limited need for development.
-Any additional bring sites will be sensitively located.
-Ensure additional bring sites, transfer stations, depots or HWRCs are 27, 28, 84, 86, 87, 90, 91, 92, 111, 112, 122, The key facilities to be provided as a response to the JMWMS, will be waste treatment facilities.
+Addition bring sites are sensitively located, but there is no requirement for facilities to be developed as a result of the DCAP.
+Ensure additional bring sites, transfer stations, depots or HWRCs are sensitively located.
+27, 28, 84, 86, 87, 90, 91, 92, 111, 112, 122, The key facilities to be provided as a response to the JMWMS, will be waste treatment facilities.
 The planning and permitting systems will provide protection to historic cultural and archeologically important sites.
-New facilities will be sensitively designed and located.
-There is a preference in Government planning guidance PPS 10 for re-using brownfield sites and good design practices. sensitively located.
+New facilities should be sensitively designed and located, and there is a preference in Government planning guidance (PPS 10) for reusing brownfield sites and good design practices.